-Henry A. Palmer Professor, Pharmacy Practice (Affiliate)
+Dr. Henry A. Palmer Endowed Professor of Community Pharmacy Practice (PI)

 I am a clinical pharmacist and health services researcher with a focus on optimizing medication use and safety for adults with multiple chronic conditions.
 Based on my broad and diverse background in pharmacy practice and research experiences, my research focuses on three aspects of primary care medication use and safety: (1) new care delivery models for the integration of pharmacists in patient-centered, team-based care delivery models, (2) health information exchange of a comprehensive profile of actual medications used by a patient, (3) core measures for improved medication management.